MrWillCom/awesome/README.md

 ## PHP

-*   [skrysmanski/chrome-separators](https://github.com/skrysmanski/chrome-separators) - Workaround for the missing bookmark separators in Chrome
+*   [skrysmanski/chrome-separators](https://github.com/skrysmanski/chrome-separators) - Workaround for the missing bookmark separators in Chrome and Edge

 *   [DenverCoder1/github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats) - 🔥 Stay motivated and show off your contribution streak! 🌟 Display your total contributions, current streak, and longest streak on your GitHub profile README